hopr-framework/PyHOPE/paper.md

 # State of the Field
 PyHOPE shares similarities with other high-order mesh generation tools such as HOPR which serves as the reference implementation.
-Although the HOPR format is supported by a variety of codes, there is limited code support to generate meshes in this format.
+Although the HOPR mesh format is supported by a variety of solvers, there is limited code support to generate meshes in this format.
 Compared to HOPR, PyHOPE places a special focus on enhanced adaptability, including powerful element splitting functionality, improved usability, and broader support for modern mesh formats, including curved and mixed meshes to enable more complex mesh generation.
 The following spectral element solvers have (optional) support for meshes generated in PyHOPE.